globalsign/hvclient/cmd/hvclient/README.md

 3. Specifying the requested values of the certificate fields.

-*Note*: in the examples that follow, the `-generate` option will show the JSON-encoded request that would be provided to HVCA, without actually making the certificate request.
+*Note*: in the examples that follow, the `-generate` option will show the JSON-encoded request that would be provided to ATLAS, without actually making the certificate request.
 This is useful for verifying the request that HVClient will make before actually submitting it.